Introduction to LLM Fine-Tuning

-What is Fine-Tuning LLM?
+What is LLM Fine-Tuning?

 The Importance of LLM Fine Tuning

-Fine-tuning, on the other hand, allows for further customization by adding new knowledge to the model itself so that it learns – or adapts its learned knowledge – to master specific tasks.
-It is a supervised learning task based on labeled datasets to update the model’s weights.
+Fine-tuning, on the other hand, allows for further customization by adding new knowledge to the base model itself so that it learns – or adapts its learned knowledge – to master specific tasks.
+It is a supervised machine learning task based on labeled datasets to update the model’s weights.
 The demonstration datasets are usually prompt-response pairs that indicate the kind of refined knowledge needed for a particular task.

 Automating Dataset Preparation and Workflow

 Dataset preparation is a costly process.
 Automating parts of this process is a vital step towards offering a scalable solution for fine-tuning LLMs for enterprise use cases.
+Here’s an example: Suppose you want to customize a foundation model to be able to generate social media posts following your company’s marketing strategy and tone.

-As an organization you might already have a sufficient record of such posts which you can use as golden outputs.
+As an organization, you might already have a sufficient record of such posts, which you can use as golden outputs.
 These outputs form a Knowledge Base from which you can generate key content points using RAG.
 The generated content points paired with the corresponding outputs can form your dataset to fine-tune the model to master this new skill.

 Fine-tuning and RAG are not mutually exclusive.
-On the contrary, combining both in a hybrid approach may improve the model’s accuracy and it is definitely a direction worth investigating.
+On the contrary, combining both in a hybrid approach may improve the model’s accuracy, and it is definitely a direction worth investigating.

 A recent study by Microsoft shows how capturing geographic-specific knowledge in an agricultural dataset generated using RAG resulted in a significant increase in the accuracy of the model that was fine-tuned on that dataset.